nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     dataset_query = dataset.query("Gene_name in @list_1")
     dataset_query.to_csv(file_name, index=False)
 ```
 When this function is called, it should output a file similar to the one shown in the following image.
-The following image show a database before and after filtering.
+The following image shows a database before and after filtering.
 Similar to the previous two functions, the filtered dataset has fewer rows than the non-filtered dataset.

 <img src="output_file_photos/dataset_1_final_filter.png" width="640" height="360">